vgMonky/dynamic-prompt/README.md

 ## Usage

-After installation, you can use the `dynamic-prompt` :nd it will show help and options.
+After installation, you can use the `dynamic-prompt` and it will show help and options.

 ```
 dynamic-prompt